dvanderweele/ART/README.md

-# How I Built An Index Faster Than Binary Search Trees and B-Trees: An Adaptive Radix Tree in JavaScript Optimized for Range Queries over Compound Keys
+# How I Built An Adaptive Radix Tree, Compound Key Index, Latin1 Collation, Regex Compiler, and 116KB Regex Pattern for Moby Dick — All in JavaScript

 Years ago in undergraduate, on a whim I read the essential piece on adaptive radix trees by Viktor Leis and friends (*The Adaptive Radix Tree:
 ARTful Indexing for Main-Memory Databases*).
 It was the first serious discussion on practical approaches to implementing a trie data structure that I'd ever encountered, and it launched a years' long obsession.

 Of course, at the get-go I was not even close to being a mature enough programmer for a project like this.
-Indeed, I made various attempts on and off over the years, failing yet again after returning to the problem as if drawn by a siren's call.
+I made various attempts on and off over the years, failing yet again after returning to the problem as if drawn by a siren's call.

-Well, I'm proud to share after all this time and years of professional experience under my belt, **I've finally done it!**
+I'm proud to share after all this time, **I've finally done it!**

-While I'm not ready to open source the code, I'm excited to share a conceptual overview of my unique approach along with comparative benchmarks (*my order-statistic AVL tree and the ART go head to head!*) and a "Flockbuster" demonstration.
+Releasing this project under a GPL license, I'm excited to share a conceptual overview of my unique approach along with comparative benchmarks (*my order-statistic AVL tree, native JavaScript Set, and the ART go head to head with datasets like Moby Dick and the Complete Works of Shakespeare!*) and bonus features like the trie regex compiler.

 ## A Quick Word on Trees, Tries, and the ART

 It goes without saying that computer scientists have a proclivity for organizing information in tree-like structures.
-This is not a new principle either.
-It's difficult to conceive of any serious information retrieval system which does not use trees in a significant capacity.
+This is not a new principle.
+It's difficult to conceive of any serious information retrieval system which does not use tree-like data structures in a significant capacity.

 Classically, tree data structures would work by storing at least a whole key (for example, a number) within each internal branch.
 [Self-balancing binary search trees](https://dvanderweele.com/order-statistic-avl-tree-javascript-library-docs) are a genus that comes to mind for most when considering this kind of data structuring, though there are others.